soobinrho/soobinrho/README.md

 <!--
 | ***2023*** | • Do well in my junior year → ✓ <br><br> • Get into CGI U 2023 program; learn how to grow Nsustain; make a genuine social impact → ✓ <br><br> • Reach out to farmers who need technological help; ask then if we can help them through https://nsustain.com → ✓ |

+December 4, 2022, 00:35, Bergsaker Room
+I noticed I tend to sound more clear when I push my lower jaw a little bit forward.
+Yes!
+I realized what my dentist told me when I first visited her
+-- my teeth are misaligned such that my lower jaw is a little bit behind, and this may have been impacting my speech!

 HOW DID I ADD BOLD TEXT TO LINKEDIN SUMMARY?
 I used unicode bold alphabets.
 Example: